demisto/content/CONTRIBUTING.md

 Integrations are build with BYOI feature inside demisto platform, to be later exported to yaml format.

-Some requirements for integrations yml are:
+Some requirements for integrations yaml are:
 1. Change integration version to `-1`
 2. Make it has a description
 3. If the integrations uses some Docker image, make sure it's publicly available on docker hub